-"America the Beautiful" Senior and Access Passes and Golden Age and Golden Access Passes are honored at all Corps managed campgrounds.
+"America the Beautiful" Senior and Access Passes are honored at all Corps managed campgrounds.
 The cardholder must be present at registration and plan to camp during the entire camping visit.
 These are the only passes that offer a 50% discount for camping fees.

 - Alcoholic beverages are prohibited by County Ordinance.

 - Registered campers are required to occupy campsite.
 You must be 18 years of age or older to register for a campsite.